opencastsoftware/devops-mac-setup/README.md

 # devops-mac-setup
 <h1> Introduction</h1>
-<p> This repo is intended to provide a helper script to speed up and automate the setup of MacOs primary for DevOps engineers, but also Developer using AWS,Docker and Node</p>
+<p> This repo is intended to provide a helper script to speed up and automate the setup of MacOs primarily for DevOps engineers, but also Developers using AWS,Docker and Node</p>
 <br>
 <p>The setup script will install various brew formula's, casks and taps based on documentation <a href="https://opencastsoftware.atlassian.net/wiki/spaces/OCOS/pages/2611511305/Onboarding+Guide+For+New+Team+Members"> Here</a>, along with configuring git intregration with Github</p>
 <hr>